U.S. EDUCATIONAL MODEL TAUGHT WITH A LOCAL FOCUS

 Our programs are designed to help students explore their interests and provide a challenging curriculum to ensure cultural understanding and language acquisition and help meet the requirements of a student’s sending school back home.

 - SYA is an accredited school, and nearly all courses are taught at the AP or Honors level.

 - Students are graded on an A-F system.

 - Grades with teacher comments are made available to families and home schools on a quarterly basis.

-- SYA schools are official test centers for the College Board and, in our European schools, the American College Test (ACT).
+- SYA schools are official test centers for the College Board.
 Each school has a college counseling liaison to help students along on their college journey.

 STUDENTS ARE SUPPORTED BY DEDICATED FACULTY